ipfs/kubo/docs/experimental-features.md

 run your daemon with the `--enable-pubsub-experiment` flag.
 Then use the `ipfs pubsub` commands.

+### gossipsub

+You can enable the new experimental gossipsub protocol via configuration:
+`ipfs config Pubsub.Router gossipsub`

 ### Road to being a real feature
 - [ ] Needs more people to use and report on how well it works
 - [ ] Needs authenticated modes to be implemented